 Your endoscopy report and biopsy results will be sent to your referring physician.

 If you would like to speak to a nurse regarding your procedure or preparation, or if you need to reschedule your procedure, please call the appropriate number:

 Procedure Questions: 215-662-2122

 - Penn Presbyterian Medical Center

 All Questions: 215-662-8900

 - Pennsylvania Hospital

 - Penn Medicine Radnor

-Please be aware that these instructions apply to patients scheduled for procedures at Penn Gastroenterology.
+These instructions apply to patients scheduled for procedures at Penn Gastroenterology.
 However, your doctor may give you different instructions or procedures.
-If you have any questions about your procedure, please contact your physician at Penn Gastroenterology.
+If you have questions about your procedure, contact your physician at Penn Gastroenterology.